 Tourism is a major driver of economic growth in Germany, particularly when it comes to creating jobs and training opportunities, but also for raising and maintaining the attractiveness of Germany’s rural areas.
 Tourism can boost not just the hotel, restaurant and catering industry, but also a wide range of other economic sectors, such as the retail trade and the entire local supply chain, and it consists mostly of small and medium-sized enterprises.
 This is why the Federal Government is providing funding to promote Germany’s tourism industry.
 The development of tourism in the individual regions of Germany falls within the responsibility of the Länder.

-In order to further strengthen government support for the tourism industry, the Federal Ministry for Economic Affairs and Energy is to establish a Federal Government Centre of Excellence for Tourism.
-The Centre of Excellence will serve to assist the process of implementing the Government’s tourism policy objectives by monitoring and analysing economic, technical and social developments in tourism and in the sector.
-An important part of its work will be the special module titled Tourism 2030, which will see the Centre join together with the various players in the industry and with academics to look at long-term scenarios and perspectives for tourism in Germany.
+In order to further strengthen government support for the tourism industry, the Federal Ministry for Economic Affairs and Energy has established a Federal Government Centre of Excellence for Tourism.
+The Centre of Excellence mainly supports the operational implementation of the Federal Government’s tourism policy objectives by monitoring and analysing economic, technical and social developments in tourism and in the sector.
+An important part of its work is the special module entitled Tourism 2030, which is seeing the Centre join together with the various players in the industry and with academics to look at long-term scenarios and prospects for tourism in Germany.
 The Centre of Excellence has an advisory board as a “sparring partner” and a supervisory body whose membership includes representatives of the tourism associations of national significance.

 Marketing Germany as a travel destination